Kaufman Hall 103A

 Liu, N. (2013).
 Implicit priming effects in Chinese word recall: the role of orthography and tones in the mental lexicon.
 International Journal of Computational Linguistics and Chinese Language Processing, Vol. 18, No. 3, 1-20.

 Liu, N., & Bergen, B. (2013).
 When Tuesday comes before Threesday: Cross-linguistic differences in numerical transparency of time words predicts temporal reasoning strategy and performance.
 In M. Knauff, M., Pauen, N., Sebanz, & I. Wachsmuth (Eds.)
 Proceedings of the 35th Annual Conference of the Cognitive Science Society (pp. 924-929).
 Austin TX: Cognitive Science Society.

 Liu, N. (2010).
 Tuesday, Threesday, Foursday: Chinese names for the days of the week facilitate Chinese children's temporal reasoning.
 In W. Christensen, E. Schier, and J. Sutton (Eds.), ASCS09: Proceedings of the 9th Conference of the Australasian Society for Cognitive Science (pp. 210-215).
 Sydney: Macquarie Centre for Cognitive Science.

 Ph.D., M.A. in Linguistics, University of Hawaii at Manoa

-M.A. in Eastern Asian Language and Linguistics, University of Hawaii at Manoa
+M.A. in Eastern Asian Languages and Linguistics, University of Hawaii at Manoa

-M.A., B.A. in English Language and linguistics, Wuhan University
+M.A., B.A. in English Languages and linguistics, Wuhan University